oneal2000/oneal2000.github.io/index.md

     - Understanding the Evolution of Music

-### BCI and EEG Analysis, Information Retrieval Group, Department of Computer Science and Technology
+### BCI and EEG Analysis, Information Retrieval Group, Department of Computer Science and Technology, THU
 - [2021.2-present]
 - Advised by Xuesong Chen, third year master student in THUIR group
 - Porjects: